pallets/flask/docs/foreword.rst

 bounds and if you grow larger, you won't have any troubles adjusting Flask for your new application size.

-Flask serves two purposes: it's an example of how to create a minimal and opinionated framework on top of Werkzeug to show how this can be done, and to provide people with a simple tool to prototype larger applications or to implement small and medium sized applications.

 If you suddenly discover that your application grows larger than originally intended, head over to the :ref:`becomingbig` section to see some possible solutions for larger applications.